Last updated on June 18th, 2026 at 08:44 am

 Photos of Joining the Cowl Follow

-The first photo shows the first few stitches joined.
-This first picture has the CH 1 complete.
+The first photo shows the first few stitches joined and working the stitches back and forth along the seam.

 The Chunky Crochet Cowl is Joined in the Photo Below